 Browser cookies can be convenient, but they’re not good for your digital privacy and security.
 Cybercriminals can hijack cookies to access your browsing sessions.

-Try out CyberGhost Cookie Cleaner—a 3-in-1 cookie, history, and cache cleaner.
-It speeds up your browsing experience and lets you surf the net anonymously.
+Regularly clear out your cookies, history, and cache.
+It speeds up your browsing experience and lets you surf the net with improved privacy.

 6. Look Out for Any Phishing Scheme